-Also, if you run your system with an attitude similar to Hitler’s, that’s not going to work so well either.
+Also, if you run your system with an attitude of control and domination, that’s not going to work so well either.

 Approaching your insiders as inferiors or nuisances that you want to kill off, or dispose of, or get rid of in some way will not be helpful.

 As real-life examples have shown (ie: Hitler), this type of dictatorship-leadership can effectively control large groups of people, but also it uses abusive methods that lead to tragedies like genocide and world wars.

 Treat your inner people with kindness and respect.